ohiofi/code-u-level-2/README.md

 - Stochastic means that a system is designed with some randomness and the probabilites are known.
 - A Stochastic Process is a random change occurring in relation to time.

-For the purposes of this course, I would like you to remember Deterministic, Nondeterministic, and Stochasitc.
+For the purposes of this course, I would like you to remember the terms Deterministic, Nondeterministic, and Stochasitc.

 VOCAB